MrCordeiro/mlops-zoomcamp/cohorts/2023/01-intro/homework.md

 * 16
 * 17
 * 18
-* 19
+* 19 (Correct answer)

 ## Q2.
 Computing duration

 Now let's compute the `duration` variable.
 It should contain the duration of a ride in minutes.

 What's the standard deviation of the trips duration in January?

 * 41.45
-* 46.45
+* 46.45 (Correct answer)
 * 51.45
 * 56.45

 ## Q3.
 Dropping outliers